 She advises companies around the globe on regulatory and security issues, including the FCPA, U.S. securities laws, the Bank Secrecy Act, False Claims Act, Anti-Kickbacks Statute, economic espionage, and cybercrime.

-She has represented both companies and individuals in criminal and civil enforcement investigations, including matters dealings with insider trading, money laundering, securities law violations, antitrust violations, OFAC and IEEPA issues, public corruption matters, campaign finance violations, ERISA violations, fraud, and theft of trade secrets.
+She has represented both companies and individuals in criminal and civil enforcement investigations, including matters dealing with insider trading, money laundering, securities law violations, LIBOR manipulation, RMBS and CDO matters, FCPA violations, antitrust violations, OFAC and IEEPA issues, public corruption matters, campaign finance violations, ERISA violations, fraud, and theft of trade secrets.

 Ms. Glavin is also a seasoned trial lawyer, having been trial counsel in 18 federal jury trials, and handling numerous appeals.